 You can often manage itchy, irritated nipples just like other types of dry skin.
 Depending on what's causing your discomfort, these soothing strategies may help.

 - Apply an anti-itch cream.
 Slathering on an anti-itch ointment containing 1 percent hydrocortisone can ease itching fast.
 Try Aveeno 1% Hydrocortisone Anti-Itch Cream ($10.84, Amazon) or one of these picks.
 Hydrocortisone is safe to use in small amounts if you're breastfeeding, but be sure to clean your nipples thoroughly before you actually nurse so your baby doesn't ingest any of the ointment, according to the U.S. National Library of Medicine.
+Be gentle because excessive cleaning and rubbing of the nipples can worsen chafing and exacerbate a rash or itching.

 - Try a cool, damp cloth.
 If you don't have an anti-itch ointment handy or would prefer not to use one, this can also ease itching.